 General and Plan Participants.
-The Plan is a defined contribution plan covering all employees of United Air Lines, Inc. ("United") classified as flight attendants and who are represented by the Association of Flight Attendants ("AFA").
+The Plan is a defined contribution plan covering certain employees of United Airlines, Inc. ("United") classified as flight attendants and who are represented by the Association of Flight Attendants ("AFA").
 United is a wholly owned subsidiary of United Continental Holdings, Inc. ("UCHI").
 Employees are eligible to become participants on their date of hire.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").